-Bee Gees Way is a 70-metre walkway in Redcliffe, free to see every day and night, celebrating the illustrious career of the band.
+Paying tribute to the bands legacy, Bee Gees Way is a 70-metre walkway in Redcliffe, free to see every day and night, celebrating the illustrious career of the band.
 The Moreton Bay Region is the home of the Bee Gees, a group whose tunes have been heard all over the world, having sold more than 200 million records.
-The Moreton Bay Region pays tribute to their legacy with the Bee Gees Way.

 Bee Gees Way was developed in collaboration with Barry Gibb.
 It features life-size statues of Barry, Robin, and Maurice Gibb.
 Be sure to snap a shot with both of the statues. #BeeGeesWay

-Bee Gees Way also hosts more than 60 captioned photographs, 13 album covers, personal stories and reflections, and a 70-metre mural featuring artwork of Barry, Robin, Maurice, and Andy Gibb.
+Bee Gees Way hosts more than 60 captioned photographs, 13 album covers, personal stories and reflections and a 70-metre mural featuring the artwork of the Gibb brothers.
 It also has a giant 5.3 square metre video screen playing exclusive interviews with Barry Gibb and never before seen home movie footage, along with Bee Gees songs.

 Also enjoy the many restaurants, cafes and bars nearby. #BeeGeesWay